timothywalter/gmod-minigolf-contributing/README.md

 ![The Minigolf Logo by Syff](.github/assets/logo_with_background.png)

-# MiniGolf Contributions
+# Minigolf Contributions

 If you wish to report a bug, get help with a problem or give a suggestion: head over to the Issues tab of this repo and make yourself heard.

 ## Dev Kit Addon

-This is not the whole MiniGolf gamemode, but rather a minimal framework that mapper and other content developers can use to test their content.
-Unlike the MiniGolf gamemode (which for now is closed-source), all custom code and content in this repository is licensed under the open-source MIT License (see [LICENSE](LICENSE) file for more information)
+This is not the whole Minigolf gamemode, but rather a minimal framework that mapper and other content developers can use to test their content.
+Unlike the Minigolf gamemode (which for now is closed-source), all custom code and content in this repository is licensed under the open-source MIT License (see [LICENSE](LICENSE) file for more information)

 ## Usage Instructions